Understanding What is

 • By regular screenings and HPV testing

-• By timely HPV vaccination
+• By timely HPV vaccination after consulting your doctor

 • By taking care of your sexual health